The Meadows Commitment

 All undergraduate music degrees include a balanced curriculum of music theory, aural skills, music history, pedagogy, and interesting elective courses together with a well-rounded general college curriculum.
 These courses provide a solid foundation for a lifetime of continued learning, creativity, and artistic fulfillment.

-Applicants for the Bachelor of Music in Music Education must apply for admission to Southern Methodist University, complete a music theory diagnostic exam, and audition on their principal instrument.
+Applicants for the Bachelor of Music in Music Therapy must apply for admission to Southern Methodist University, complete a music theory diagnostic exam, and audition on their principal instrument.